caiomsouza/github-actions-hello-world-demo/README.md

-# azuremlopswithgithubactions
+# Azure MLOps using GitHub Actions

-Azure MLOps using GitHub Actions
+This repo will help you with ideas to have MLOps using GitHub Actions.